High Hopes (album)

-High Hopes is the eighteenth studio album by American recording artist Bruce Springsteen, released January 14, 2014, on Columbia Records.
+High Hopes is the eighteenth studio album by the American singer-songwriter Bruce Springsteen, released on January 14, 2014, by Columbia Records.
 It went to the top of the charts in eleven countries, and was Springsteen's eleventh No. 1 album in the United States, a record surpassed only by the Beatles and Jay-Z. It was his tenth No. 1 in the UK putting him on par with the Rolling Stones and U2.
 Rolling Stone named it the second-best album of 2014.

 The album is a collection of cover songs, out-takes and re-imagined versions of tracks from past albums, EPs and tours.

 Springsteen's regular backing band, the E Street Band, perform along with guitarist Tom Morello.
 Contributions from deceased members Clarence Clemons and Danny Federici also feature.